 With the following surprising report, we remain in the field of national authorities' intervention and changes of governmental policies, this time in China.
-Although the Chinese economy is growing in a very fast pace in the last three decades, the recent growth is largely driven by the governmental financial policies.
-As mentioned earlier, PE funds are now more selective in entering into transactions to avoid betting on certain sectors excessively, especially under the changing economic climate and geography.
-Having said that, service franchises and catering franchises remain the favourite areas for PE funds because the incomes are relatively constant and the governmental intervention is relatively low.
-However, the saga about South Beauty (the listing attempt failed due to change of governmental policy) reminds investors that the governmental policy should be closely monitored, bearing in mind the Chinese economy is still preserving some characteristics of a planned economy:
+Although the Chinese economy is growing in a very fast pace in the last three decades, the recent growth is largely driven by governmental financial policies.
+As mentioned earlier, PE funds are now more selective in entering into transactions to avoid betting on certain sectors excessively, especially under the changing economic climate geography.
+Having said that, service franchises and catering franchises remain the favourite areas for PE funds because incomes are relatively constant and governmental intervention is relatively low.

+"...recent growth is largely driven by governmental financial policies."
+However, the saga about South Beauty (the listing attempt failed due to change of governmental policy) reminds investors that governmental policy should be closely monitored, bearing in mind the Chinese economy still preserves some characteristics of a planned economy:

-- Zhang Lan, the CEO of South Beauty, started working with CDH in 2008 around the time when South Beauty had around 40 units in China, as South Beauty needed cash for expansion.
-CDH then injected around RMB 200 million and secured 10.526% of the shares of South Beauty. - South Beauty started to expand rapidly, and it also expanded its high-end dining brand "LAN club".
-South Beauty's franchise network was also expanding at the same time. - Shortly afterwards, South Beauty commenced its IPO process in 2011, but the IPO was refused due to the change of government policy the security commission took the view that all catering operators had traditional problems of tax avoidance (failure to issuing tax invoices) and there was widespread non-compliance of social security contribution obligations. - In late 2012, the Central Government started a campaign to reduce unnecessary expenditures of various departments, causing a recession in high-end catering sector.
-Naturally, the IPO process had to be interrupted. - Zhang Lan then pushed for an IPO in Hong Kong but the attempt failed due to an incident relating to Zhang Lan's change of nationality (changing nationality means lack of political loyalty).
+- Zhang Lan, the CEO of South Beauty, started working with CDH in 2008 around the time that South Beauty had around 40 units in China and needed cash for expansion.
+CDH then injected around RMB 200 million and secured 10.526% of the shares of South Beauty. - South Beauty started to expand rapidly and it also expanded its high-end dining brand "LAN club".
+South Beauty's franchise network was also expanding at the same time. - Shortly afterwards, South Beauty commenced its IPO process in 2011, but the IPO was refused due to a change in government policy - the security commission took the view that all catering operators had traditional problems of tax avoidance (failure to issuing tax invoices) and there was widespread non-compliance of social security contribution obligations. - In late 2012, the Central Government started a campaign to reduce unnecessary expenditures of various departments, causing a recession in the high-end catering sector.
+Naturally, the IPO process had to be interrupted. - Zhang Lan then pushed for an IPO in Hong Kong, but the attempt failed due to an incident relating to Zhang Lan's change of nationality (changing nationality means lack of political loyalty).
 In such case, an IPO within a short period of time was no longer realistic.
-It was reported that the transactional documents between the parties set out that if South Beauty failed to complete the IPO process by the end of 2012, then CDH had the possibility to demand Zhang Lan to purchase the stocks held by CDH or was free to sell the stocks to a third party.
-Zhang Lan publicly mentioned that introducing CDH as a partner was a "mistake". - In early 2014, there were reports that CVC Capital Partners is negotiating with Zhang Lan and her existing PE partner CDH for acquiring 69% of the interests in a well-known Xichuanese restaurant chain (with some franchise units) Southern Beauty at USD 0.3 billion.
+It was reported that the transactional documents between the parties set out that if South Beauty failed to complete the IPO process by the end of 2012, then CDH had the possibility to demand Zhang Lan purchase the stocks held by CDH or was free to sell the stocks to a third party.
+Zhang Lan publicly mentioned that introducing CDH as a partner was a "mistake".

+In early 2014, there were reports that CVC Capital Partners is negotiating with Zhang Lan and her existing PE partner CDH for acquiring 69% of the interests in a well-known Xichuanese restaurant chain (with some franchise units) Southern Beauty at USD 0.3 billion.
 There are some speculations that the sale was initiated by CDH.
-There are also reports about Zhang Lan is resisting such transaction.
+There are also reports about Zhang Lan is resisting such a transaction.
+The sale was initiated by CDH.